onestardao/WFGY/TensionUniverse/BlackHole/Q008_collatz_conjecture.md

 ### 4.1 Core tension principle

-At the effective layer, the Collatz conjecture is encoded as a statement about the existence of low tension refinement paths that respect the fixed encoding.
+At the effective layer the Collatz conjecture is encoded as a statement about the existence of low tension refinement paths that respect the fixed encoding.

 A refinement path is a sequence of states